Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

 Note that in the examples above, `UseAzureMonitor` is added to the `IServiceCollection` in the `Program.cs` file.
 You can also add it in the `ConfigureServices` method of your `Startup.cs` file.

 > **Note**
   > Multiple calls to `AddOpenTelemetry.UseAzureMonitor()` will **NOT** result in multiple providers.
-Only a single `TracerProvider` and/or `MeterProvider` will be created in the target `IServiceCollection`.
-To establish multiple providers use the `Sdk.CreateTracerProviderBuilder()` and/or `Sdk.CreateMeterProviderBuilder()` methods with the [Azure Monitor Exporter](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/monitor/Azure.Monitor.OpenTelemetry.Exporter) instead of using Azure Monitor Distro.
+Only a single `TracerProvider`, `MeterProvider` and `LoggerProvider` will be created in the target `IServiceCollection`.
+To establish multiple providers use the `Sdk.CreateTracerProviderBuilder()` and/or `Sdk.CreateMeterProviderBuilder()` and/or `LoggerFactory.CreateLogger` methods with the [Azure Monitor Exporter](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/monitor/Azure.Monitor.OpenTelemetry.Exporter) instead of using Azure Monitor Distro.

 ### Authenticate the client